 Phototherapy

-Another possibility is phototherapy, or light therapy.
-This method uses ultraviolet (UV) light in a controlled setting.
+Phototherapy, or light therapy, uses ultraviolet (UV) light in a controlled setting.

 Natural sunlight may sometimes help as well, but it’s not the same as prescription phototherapy.
 For example, going to the beach for sunlight exposure